Past Concerts

 Candlelight: A Service of Lessons and Carols for Christmas

+Every year The Parish of Calvary-St. George’s presents Candlelight: A Service of Lessons & Carols.
+This celebration holds a special place in the hearts of thousands of New Yorkers.
 We gathered in singing our favorite carols, we heard powerful readings that revealed the true meaning of Christmas, and listened to glorious music led by our choir and orchestra, under the direction of Kamel Boutros, music director of Calvary-St. George’s.
-Watch the complete concert at the link above.
+Watch the complete 2024 concert at the link above.

 A Celebration of the Life and Work of Harry T. Burleigh

-On Sunday Sept.
-12th, we celebrated the life and work of Harry T. Burleigh in a historic event.
+In September of 2022 we celebrated the life and work of Harry T. Burleigh in a historic event.
 16th Street was co-named Harry T. Burleigh Place in honor of the African-American composer and soloist who introduced the world to spirituals and plantation songs.
 Burleigh was the choral director and soloist at St. George’s Church for 50 years, from 1894-1944.

 The street co-naming was followed by a concert of his music in the church where we sang for over 50 years.
 The spirituals Burleigh sang were not show tunes, they were prayers, expressing humanities cry for light in its darkness.
 Prayers to the God who hears the cries of his people and always delivers.
 And as St. Augustine once said, “he who sings prays twice.”